alexlundry/PPOL563/Week 3 - EDA/EDA-in-R.md

 ### Numeric / Numeric interaction

-A very useful option for visual EDA is the ‘pairs’ function that comes as part of R’s base graphics option:
+A very useful option for visual EDA is the `pairs` function that comes as part of R’s base graphics option:

 ``` r